Mxnxn/jenkins-nginx-linux-guide/README.md

-# Jenkins Guide for pre-existing react projects
+in# Jenkins Guide for pre-existing react projects
-I've faced a lot of errors and utilized a significant amount of time to deploy successfully.
+I've faced a lot of errors and utilized a significant amount of time to build and deploy my portfolio website manually.
+Though of learning Jenkins for DevOps learning purposes.
+I've created a guide but need hands-on experience a bit for understand small details.
+I just need to push an update, my project will automatically deploy.
+Thanks to CI/CD and GithubActions.

 <img src="https://github.com/Mxnxn/jenkins-reactjs-guide/blob/master/logos/jenkins.png" alt="drawing" width="300"/> <img src="https://github.com/Mxnxn/jenkins-reactjs-guide/blob/master/logos/reactjs.png" alt="drawing" width="200"/>

 # Prequisites
 1. Nginx installation
 2. Java jre/jdk installation
-3. reactjs repository (which is perfectly builds on server)
+3. Reactjs/Nodejs repository (which is perfectly built on the server)
 4. setup SSH through username and password
 5. Certbot
-6. Already added A entry on if you are going to run jenkins on subdomain.
+6. Already added An entry on whether you are going to run Jenkins on a subdomain.

-## Techs
+## Techs I've used
 1. Nodejs/NVM/npm
 2. Reactjs
 3. bun package manager (faster than node/yarn)